sindresorhus/pretty-ms/readme.md

   Options
     --compact                      Only show the first part
     --verbose                      Use full-length units
-    --secDecimalDigits <number>    Use the specified number of digits after decimal
+    --secDecimalDigits <number>    Number of digits to appear after the seconds decimal point

   Examples
     $ pretty-ms 1337